Strategy11/formidable-forms/readme.txt

 = 1.05.03 =
 * Updated user role options to work more reliably with WP 3.1
-* Added functionality for "Fit Select Boxes into SideBar" checkbox and field size in widget in free version
+* Added functionality for "Fit Select Boxes into SideBar" checkbox and field size in the free contact form widget
 * Moved reCaptcha error message to individual field options
 * Updated referring URL and added tracking throughout the visit
 * PRO: Added "clickable" option for use in custom displays to make email addresses and URLs into links. ex `[25 clickable=1]`
 * PRO: Added option to select the taxonomy type
-* PRO: Updated form styling to work better in IE
+* PRO: Updated contact form styling to work better in IE
 * PRO: Updated emails to work with Data from entries checkbox fields
 * PRO: Updated dependent Data from entries fields to work with checkboxes
 * PRO: Adjusted [date] and [time] values to adjust for WordPress timezone settings
 * PRO: Updated the way conditionally hidden fields save in the admin to prevent lingering dependencies
-* PRO: Fixed link to duplicate entries
+* PRO: Fixed link to duplicate entries in form maker
 * PRO: Updated file upload indicator to show up sooner
 * PRO: Added ajax delete to [deletelink] shortcode
-* PRO: Updated admin only fields to show for administrators on the front-end
+* PRO: Updated admin only fields to show for administrators on front-end forms
 * PRO: Added more attributes to the [display-frm-data] shortcode: limit="5", page_size="5", order_by="rand" or field ID, order="DESC" or "ASC"
 * PRO: Fixed custom display bulk delete
-* PRO: Updated WPMU copy features to work with WP 3.0+
+* PRO: Updated WPMU/multisite form copy features to work with WP 3.0+
-* PRO: Switched the email "add/or" drop-down to check boxes
+* PRO: Switched the email form "add/or" drop-down to check boxes
 * PRO: Added box for message to be displayed if there are no entries for a custom display
 * PRO: Added ajax edit options with [frm-entry-edit-link id=x label=Edit cancel=Cancel class='add_classes' page_id= prefix='frm_edit_' form_id=>y].
 Also works with [editlink location=front] in custom displays.
 * PRO: Moved styling options into a tab on the settings page
 * PRO: Added limited "data from entries" options to the custom display "where" row.
 Entry keys or IDs can be used
 * PRO: Added unique validation for fields set as post fields
 * PRO: Removed error messages for required fields hidden via the shortcode options
-* PRO: Only return [deletelink] if user can delete the entry
+* PRO: Only return [deletelink] if user has permission to delete the form entry
-* PRO: Added order options to calendar displays
+* PRO: Added order options to WordPress event calendars
 * PRO: Updated custom display ordering to order correctly when using a 12 hour time field
 * PRO: Added taxonomy options to the "Tags" field
 * PRO: Added HTML escaping to text fields to allow HTML entities to remain as entities when editing